Looking to write a First Person piece for CBC Saskatchewan? Here's how to pitch us

 A good piece should focus on one thing and explore it in-depth, rather than giving us a broad overview of a subject.

 One thing that can help with focus is to think of a headline that could go with your piece and also be in the subject line of your pitch email.
-If you can't sum it up in a headline it's probably too broad for 500 to 700 words.
+If you can't sum the basic idea up in a headline it's probably too broad for 500 to 700 words.

 Introduce yourself (and convince us you are the person for the job)

-Pure passion, while important, is probably not enough.
-There needs to be some reason for people to want to hear your opinion.
+There needs to be some reason for people to want to hear about your experience on the topic in question.

-This does not mean you need a PhD on the topic, but you should have some sort of authority or experience.
-For example, someone who has never set foot on a farm is probably not the best person to write about how farmers should run their businesses.
+For example, someone who has never set foot on a farm is probably not the best person to write about the Prairie farm experience.

 We do not accept pitches from politicians, people running for office or employees of political parties.
 We may work with someone who used to be one of those things, but would be very careful about the potential for conflict of interest.